andychang008/Office-Automation-Software/Documentation/README.md

 For directions to access the product, additional information, and more, visit: https://github.com/andychang008/Office-Automation-Software/blob/main/README.md

-For the actual product (A.K.A.) source code, visit the main repository at: https://github.com/andychang008/Office-Automation-Software/tree/main
+For the actual product (A.K.A. source code), visit: https://github.com/andychang008/Office-Automation-Software/tree/main/Product